pwittchen/wittchen.io/source/_drafts/publishing-jar-aar-to-maven-central.md

 NEXUS_PASSWORD=YOUR_NEXUS_PASSWORD
 ```

-Of course, you need to provide your own path to `secretKeyRingFile`, which was created during generating PGP key.
+Of course, you need to provide your own path to `secretKeyRingFile`, which was created during generating key.

 If you're interested in the complete project structure prepared for library release, you can have a look at the following examples:
 - Java library (compiled into `*.jar` file): https://github.com/pwittchen/kirai
-- Android library (compiled into `*.aar` file): https://github.com/pwittchen/ReactiveNetwork
+- Android library written in Java (compiled into `*.aar` file): https://github.com/pwittchen/ReactiveNetwork
+- Android library written in Kotlin (compiled into `*.aar` file): https://github.com/pwittchen/RxBiometric

 ## Creating Jira ticket for Sonatype

-We should create a [SonaType Jira account](https://issues.sonatype.org/secure/Signup!default.jspa) and [a new project ticket](https://issues.sonatype.org/secure/CreateIssue.jspa?issuetype=21&pid=10134).
+We should create a [Sonatype Jira account](https://issues.sonatype.org/secure/Signup!default.jspa) and [a new project ticket](https://issues.sonatype.org/secure/CreateIssue.jspa?issuetype=21&pid=10134).
 You can have a look at [my first issue](https://issues.sonatype.org/browse/OSSRH-13199).
 It took a bit longer in my case, because I needed to adjust package name.

 To avoid my mistakes, have a look at the following guides:
 - https://central.sonatype.org/pages/ossrh-guide.html